Bridging Adversarial and Nonstationary Multi-armed Bandit: Numerical Experiments

-We then consider the regime $W V^{2/3} > T^{2/3} K^{1/3}$.
-In this case, we conduct two sets of experiments to study the performance of WE3 algorithm against the window size $W$ and number of arms $K$, respectively.
-For regret versus $W$, we set $V \in \{ 50, 100\}$, $K = 10$, $W \in [400,1000]$, and generate problem instances by using the construction of lower bounds when $W V^{2/3} > T^{2/3} K^{1/3}$ in the proof of Theorem \ref{thm:lower-bound}, with $T \in \{ 20000,40000,60000,80000 \}$.
-For each instance, we run 10 independent replications of our WE3 algorithm, and compute the empirical regret by taking their average.
+We then consider the regime $ S \le K^{-1/3} V^{2/3}T^{1/3}$.
+Similarly, we calculate $\Delta =\lceil T/S \rceil$ and group the time periods along horizon $T$ into different batches of size $\Delta$ (except the last batch).
+In this case, we conduct two sets of experiments to study the performance of the AE3 algorithm against the switch budget $S$ and number of arms $K$, respectively.
+For regret versus $S$, we set $V \in \{ 50, 100\}$, $K = 10$, $S \in [T/1000,T/400]$, and generate problem instances by using the construction of lower bounds when $ S \le K^{-1/3} V^{2/3}T^{1/3}$ in the proof of Theorem \ref{thm:lower-bound}, with $T \in \{ 20000,40000,60000,80000 \}$.
+For each instance, we run 10 independent instances of our AE3 algorithm, and compute the empirical regret by taking their average.
 We plot $\log V$ against the log-regret for different choices of $T$, and provide one additional one of slope $-1/2$ for benchmark comparison.
 We summarize the results in Figure \ref{fig:04}.

-For regret versus $K$, we generated problem instances with $W =400$ , $K\in [20,100]$, $T \in [5000,40000]$, $V \in \{ 50,100 \}$.
+For regret versus $K$, we generated problem instances with $W =400$ , $K\in [20,100]$, $T \in [5000,40000]$, $S \in \{ \frac{T}{50} ,\frac{T}{100} \}$.
 We plot $\log K$ against the log-regret averaged over 10 independent simulations, provide one additional line of slope $1/2$, and summarize the results in Figure \ref{fig:05}.

-From Figures \ref{fig:04} and \ref{fig:05}, we observe that the slopes of $\log W$ and $\log K$ against log-regret are close to $-1/2$ and $1/2$, respectively, matching our theoretical claim in Theorem \ref{sec:lb} that the regret incurred by our WE3 algorithm is bounded by $\cO(T \sqrt{K/W })$.
+From Figures \ref{fig:04} and \ref{fig:05}, we observe that the slopes of $\log S$ and $\log K$ against log-regret are close to $-1/2$ and $1/2$, respectively, matching our theoretical claim in Theorem \ref{sec:lb} that the regret incurred by our AE3 algorithm is bounded by $\cO( \sqrt{KST })$.

 Furthermore, from Figures \ref{fig:02} and \ref{fig:05}, we observe that the number of arms $K$ exhibits distinct impacts on the regret in the two cases.
-In particular, the expected regret incurred by WE3 algorithm is upper bounded by $\cO(K^{1/3})$ when $W$ is relatively small, and is bounded by $\cO(K^{1/2})$ when $W$ is relatively large.
+In particular, the expected regret incurred by AE3 algorithm is upper bounded by $\cO(K^{1/3})$ when $S$ is relatively large, and is bounded by $\cO(K^{1/2})$ when $S$ is relatively small.
 This also matches the upper bounds provided by Theorem \ref{thm:ub} under the two cases.